jiipeezz/Router-cfg-automation/thesis.md

 Router orders are getting bigger, new customers and services are stirring the soup.
 NDC Networks is facing a serious problem, they are running out of resources.
 Router configuration manually is no longer an option.

-NDC Networks is a small Finnish company based in Espoo, it was founded in 1993.
+NDC Networks is a small Finnish company based in Espoo, which was founded in 1993.
 The company is known for its expertise in networks, Virtual Private Network (VPN) management and router configuration management.
 Routers that specialists at NDC Networks configure are mostly mobile routers (NDC, 2017).
-There are currently eight people working at NDC, but the company is expected to grow since its sales have been increasing gradually.
-NDC's sales have gone up from €1.6 millions (2013) to €2 millions (2016).
-While there has been a gradual growth in sales, the companys revenue saw a giant growth in 2016, as it went up to 216 000 euros, revenue in 2015 was 90 000 euros and one year earlier 9 000 euros (Finder, 2017).
+There are currently eight people working at NDC, but the company is expected to grow since its sales have been gradually increasing.
+NDC's sales have gone up from €1.6 millions (2013) to €2 millions (2016) over a three year span.
+While there has been a gradual growth in sales, the companys revenue saw a giant growth in 2016, as it went up from €90 000 (2015) to €216 000.
+Over a two year span, the growth was €205 000 (Revenue in 2014 was 9 000 euros) (Finder, 2017).
+The positive trend is expected to continue.

 Different mobile routers do exist, but the basic idea is that it can be connected to a mobile network using a traditional Subscriber Identity Module (SIM) card and is capable of changing its point of attachment to the Internet, moving from one link to another link.
 Because of the possible different features and demands though, configurations must be unique for each customer (Ernst & Lach, 2007, 5).